 One does not own a cat; one simply inhabits the same space as a cat.
 Even the most cuddly of cats will take any opportunity to exhibit their independence and will.
 Cats have a long and varied history commingling with humans before obtaining their “domesticated” distinction.
 But even now, some argue that can’t still aren’t domesticated animals.
 The Smithsonian states that cats are really only domesticated when they want to be.

 There is little that differentiates domesticated cats from their wild counterparts.
-It’s this close proximity that makes scientists like Wes Warren, Ph.D.
-Associate Professor of Genetics at The Genome Institute at Washington University in St. Louis. estimate that house cats are only “semi-domesticated.”
+It’s this close proximity that makes scientists like Wes Warren, Professor of Genetics at University of Missouri. estimate that house cats are only “semi-domesticated.”
 So why is it that cats are only partially domesticated after all this time and how did these felines earn a place of honor at our sides and in our homes?
 Well; it all started over 8,000 years ago.

 The History of Cats in Egypt